mkierzenka/SWDevProj/report/doc.md

 Methods:
 * most methods from before, for getting data from the column. not 'set' methods (or anything else that modifies the column).
 Might include the push_back methods
+* add_all: one for each data type; adds all given elements of that datatype to the array; breaks data up into chunks, creates keys for those chunks, and adds them to the KVStore

-*Serializer: This class will be similar to the one started in Assignment 6.
+* Serializer: This class will be similar to the one started in Assignment 6.
 It will be in charge of serializing and deserializing data, and buffering the result.
 The Serializer will be used in multiple places in this project.
 All of DataFrame's from... methods will need to initialize a Serializer to serialize the constructed dataframe, to store in the